 - Binary: The simplest, having two values – 0/1, true/false, yes/no. Here, binary is used to represent whether a discount is applied or not.

 - Integer: Integer type is used to represent whole numbers.
 For example, the number of purchases above is an integer.

-1.3 Variable selection
+1.3 Variable Selection

 To start with, the most critical variables are determined using the trial and error method.
 Once we get the results and the feedback, we can remove or add variables and improve the results on each iteration.
-For example,
+For example:

 |Exercise hours per day||Calorie intake per day||Weight||Dress size|

 From the above data, we observe that weight depends on calorie intake and the number of hours of exercise.
 Weight also negatively correlates with exercise hours, i.e., if you do more exercise, the weight value becomes less.